SC5/sc5-styleguide/README.md

 Server root path.
 This must be defined if you run the built-in server via gulp or grunt task.
 Point to the same path as the style guide output folder.

+**Note**: This option is not needed when running styleguide via the CLI.

 <a name="option-appRoot"></a>
 **appRoot** (string, optional)